chriscamacho/bulletCapi/readme.md

 featured that this example.

 ## The API
 is very tiny at the moment but it is grouped into a hopefully easy to use set of functions
+NB a yaw, pitch, roll rotation is through the y,x,z axes

 ### Universe API
 These routines effect the global properties of the simulation and